Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Kolmogorov-Smirnov-type sequential tests for FSD

 \section{Kolmogorov-Smirnov-type sequential tests for FSD}

-In the non-anytime-valid regime, the most classical test for FSD is based on the one-sided KS statistic~\eqref{eqn:ks_stat}.
-In the sequential, anytime-valid case, some existing methods~\citep{howard2022sequential,manole2023martingale} focusing on time-uniform estimation of CDFs can be adapted to obtain simple, KS-type sequential tests for FSD.
-In this section, we briefly describe how to obtain such tests, and show how they ultimately fall short in terms of both applicability and power compared to our proposed methods.
+In the non-anytime-valid setting, the classical approach to testing FSD is based on the one-sided KS statistic~\eqref{eqn:ks_stat}.
+In this section, we first review the pioneering work of \citet{darling1968some}, who were among the first to propose an anytime-valid test for FSD based on the KS statistic.
+Alternatively, we can adapt existing methods for time-uniform CDF estimation~\citep{howard2022sequential,manole2023martingale} to obtain simple, KS-type sequential tests for FSD.
+We briefly describe how to obtain such tests, and show how they ultimately fall short in terms of both applicability and power compared to our proposed methods.